Internal addresses in the Mandelbrot set and Galois groups of polynomials: Narrow Components and Admissibility

 A related study was done by Blanchard, Devaney, Keen \cite{BDK}: analytic continuation in the shift locus of degree $d$ polynomials realizes all automorphisms of the shift over $d$ symbols (in the special case of $d=2$, this corresponds to a loop around $\M$, and this interchanges all entries $\0$ and $\1$ in itineraries; indeed, this is the only non-trivial automorphism of the $2$-shift).

-A simple space where not all permutations can be achieved is the space of quadratic polynomials, parametrized as $z\mapsto \lambda z (1-z)$ with $\lambda\in\C$: the two fixed points are $z=0$ and $z=1-1/\lambda$ and they cannot be permuted by analytic continuation.
+\looseness -1 A simple space where not all permutations can be achieved is the space of quadratic polynomials, parametrized as $z\mapsto \lambda z (1-z)$ with $\lambda\in\C$: the two fixed points are $z=0$ and $z=1-1/\lambda$ and they cannot be permuted by analytic continuation.
 This is related to the fact that the $\lambda$-space is not a true parameter space; every affine conjugacy class of quadratic polynomials is represented twice: the $\lambda$-space is the double cover over the true parameter space (written as $z\mapsto z^2+c$) that distinguishes the two fixed points.
+Another example is the space $f_c\colon z\mapsto (z^2+c)^2+c$ of second iterates of quadratic polynomials.
+Fixed points of such maps may have period $1$ or $2$ for $z\mapsto z^2+c$; this yields obstructions for permutations of fixed points of $f_c$.

-We know of no parameter space of rational maps that is a true parameter space in which analytic continuation cannot achieve all permutations that commute with the dynamics.
+\hide{ We know of no parameter space of rational maps that is a true parameter space in which analytic continuation cannot achieve all permutations that commute with the dynamics. }

-\version{}{ {\sc Acknowledgements.} Much of this work goes back to joint discussions with Eike Lau and the common preprint \cite{IntAdr}.
+\version{}{ {\sc Acknowledgements.} Much of this work goes back to joint discussions with Eike Lau and the joint preprint \cite{IntAdr}.
 We would like to express our gratitude to him.
-We also gratefully acknowledge helpful and interesting discussions with Christoph Bandt, Henk Bruin, John Hubbard, Karsten Keller, Misha Lyubich, John Milnor, and Chris Penrose.}
+We also gratefully acknowledge helpful and interesting discussions over the years with Christoph Bandt, Henk Bruin, Dima Dudko, John Hubbard, Karsten Keller, Misha Lyubich, John Milnor, Chris Penrose, and many others, and we thank Simon Schmitt for his help with the pictures.}

 \version{\reminder{Include in Sec 5 a quotable theorem that kneading sequences are admissible iff they satisfy the condition!}}{}